 Please refer to the Trust Fund Employee Benefits Handbook,

 (Tax-Deferred Annuity) webpage for this year’s details.
 If you exceed these limits, Smithsonian Institution will be required to refund the excess to you on an after-tax basis.

-Full- or part-time Trust Fund employees who meet the eligibility requirements can participate in
+Full- or part-time Trust Fund employees who meet eligibility requirements can participate in

-the Smithsonian Institution Defined Contribution Retirement Plan.
-You will be eligible for employer contributions once you have attained age 35 or have 2 full years of service as a Trust Fund employee, whichever occurs first.
-Employer contributions are not automatic – you must apply for this benefit by completing an enrollment application and designate your beneficiary for those funds as well as your investment choices.
-Employer contributions will be invested in a Retirement Annuity account.
+the Smithsonian Institution Defined Contribution Retirement Plan and receive employer contributions.
+Refer to Retirement on the HR website for specific eligibility criteria for this Plan.
+Employer contributions are not automatic – you must apply for this benefit by completing an enrollment application and designate your beneficiary for those funds, as well as making your investment choices.
+Employer contributions will be invested in a Retirement Annuity contract.
 When you become eligible to receive employer contributions, SAO will contribute an amount equal to 12% of your regular salary up to the Social Security wage base, plus 17% of your regular salary which is in excess of the Social Security wage base for the year of participation.
-Refer to Retirement

 TIAA-CREF provides a family of investment funds that offer options ranging from guaranteed and real